survivant/quarkus-quickstarts/security-openid-connect-multi-tenancy-quickstart/README.md

 * [http://localhost:8080/tenant-a](http://localhost:8080/tenant-a)

-You should be redirect again to the login page at Keycloak.
+You should be redirected again to the login page at Keycloak.
 However, now you are going to authenticate using a different `realm`.

 In both cases, if the user is successfully authenticated, the landing page will show the user's name and e-mail.
 Even though the user `alice` exists in both tenants, for the application they are distinct users belonging to different realms/tenants.